 In conducting its analyses and arriving at its opinion, Oracle utilized a variety of generally accepted analytical methods.
 The analyses were prepared for the purpose of enabling Oracle to provide its opinion to the Marshall Edwards special committee as to the fairness, from a financial point view, to the holders of Marshall Edwards common stock (excluding Novogen) and to Marshall Edwards (excluding Novogen) regarding the Purchased Items to be received by Marshall Edwards in the Isoflavone Transaction in exchange for the Series A Convertible Preferred Stock pursuant to the asset purchase agreement.
-Oracle's analyses do not purport to be appraisals or necessarily to reflect the prices at which businesses, securities, or assets actually may be sold, which are inherently subject to uncertainty.
-In connection with its analyses, Oracle made, and was provided by the management of Marshall Edwards with, numerous assumptions with respect to industry performance, general business and economic conditions, future expectations, and other matters, many of which are beyond the control of Oracle, Marshall Edwards, or Novogen.
+Oracle's analyses do not purport to be appraisals or necessarily to reflect the prices at which businesses, securities, or assets actually may be sold, which are inherently subject to industry performance, general business and economic conditions, future expectations, and other matters, many of which are beyond the control of Oracle, Marshall Edwards, or Novogen.
 Analyses based on estimates or forecasts of future results are not necessarily indicative of actual past or future values or results, which may be significantly more or less favorable than suggested by such analyses.
-Additionally, estimates of the value of businesses, securities, or assets do not purport to be appraisals or to reflect the prices at which businesses, securities, or assets might actually be sold.
+Additionally, estimates of the value of businesses, securities, or assets might actually be sold.
 Because such analyses are inherently subject to substantial uncertainty, being based upon numerous factors or events beyond the control of Marshall Edwards, Novogen, and their respective advisors, neither Marshall Edwards nor Oracle nor any other person assumes responsibility if future results or actual values are materially different from these forecasts or assumptions.